KoldenAxelson/cave-in/README.md

 - Implements a viewport system that follows the player
 - Features a modular cell-based architecture for easy expansion

-## 📝 License
+## 📝 Educational Value

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project serves as a practical demonstration of:
+- Pathfinding algorithms in game environments
+- AI decision-making strategies
+- Game development patterns and practices
+- Neural network applications in gaming

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions welcome!
+Particularly interested in:
+- Neural network implementation
+- Additional AI strategies
+- Performance optimizations
+- Educational documentation

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)